Pupuk-In/cloud-computing/README.md

 - Finally, do `php artisan serve` to make your project locally live

 ### Setup your deployment using Cloud Run CI/CD
-- Setup your cloud run environment with continuous build from <a href="https://cloud.google.com/build" target="_blank">Cloud Build</a> using <a href="https://cloud.google.com/build/docs/triggers" target="_blank">Triggers</a>, which will be run when a push is done to your repository
+- Setup your cloud run environment with continuous build from [Cloud Build](https://cloud.google.com/build) using [Triggers](https://cloud.google.com/build/docs/triggers), which will be run when a push is done to your repository
-- Don't forget to set your Environment Variables and disclose your Secret Environment Variables using <a href="https://cloud.google.com/secret-manager" target="_blank">Secret Manager</a>
+- Don't forget to set your Environment Variables and disclose your Secret Environment Variables using [Secret Manager](https://cloud.google.com/secret-manager)

 ### Setup ML Model Deployment using Cloud Run CI/CD
-- Setup your cloud run environment with continuous build from <a href="https://cloud.google.com/build" target="_blank">Cloud Build</a> using <a href="https://cloud.google.com/build/docs/triggers" target="_blank">Triggers</a>, which will be run when a push is done to your repository
+- Setup your cloud run environment with continuous build from [Cloud Build](https://cloud.google.com/build) using [Triggers](https://cloud.google.com/build/docs/triggers), which will be run when a push is done to your repository

 <br>
 <br>

 # API Specification Documentation
-for our API Specification list, <a href="https://github.com/Pupuk-In/cloud-computing.git" target="_blank">click here</a>
+for our API Specification list, [click here](https://github.com/Pupuk-In/cloud-computing.git)